SNF-Root/VPD-ICPMS/README.md

   A ULPA filter was selected over a HEPA filter for its increased filtering power.
 We recommend using ULPA filters to lower the chance of airborne contaimination.

+  The ULPA filter linked in the table is very large and should last for years.
+Based your spare ordering on that length scale (Stanford did not purchase any spare filters).

   **Alternatives**: If you have spare, clean ULPA filters availible from another source, feel free to use them.
 Just note that you will need to change both the hole size in the top of the container and fan shround to couple the blower air into the filter.
 Also make sure the filter is not too restrictive to air flow.

   ### Acrylic Cement

   Acrylic cement produces bad fumes and can be difficult to use.
 However, when done properly, it forms an invisible and airtight bond.

-  **Ordering Notes**: We suggest purchasing your acrylic cement from a local supplier if you can (acrylic cement is fairly toxic, so shipping can sometimes be an issue).
-If you do buy in person, make sure you also purchase an applicator bottle and needle (the Amazon listing has it included).
+  **Ordering Notes**: We suggest purchasing your acrylic cement from a local supplier; acrylic cement is fairly toxic, so shipping can sometimes be an issue.
+If you do buy in person, make sure you also purchase an applicator bottle and needle (the Amazon listing has both included).

   **Alternatives**: You can use epoxy instead of acrylic cement if fumes or manufacturing difficulty are a concern.
-However, epoxy will likely get all over the enclosure and will probably not look very good.
+However, epoxy will likely get all over the enclosure and may not look good.

   ### Epoxy Resin

-  **Ordering Notes**: Brand or size of epoxy resin does not matter; so long as it's a general purpose epoxy designed to bond metal and plastic it will work fine.
+  **Ordering Notes**: Brand or size of epoxy resin does not matter; it will work so long as it's a general purpose epoxy designed to bond metal and plastic.

   **Alternatives**: Super glue is the best alternative, though it will form a less durable bond than epoxy.
 Avoid hot glue.